JOHN WHITFORD

 All couples have different requests for their wedding and hence expectations of their celebrant.
 The celebrant is central to the success of the wedding day.

-Most celebrants will have a complimentary first meeting to determine if the relationship is harmonious before signing an agreement to confirm the arrangement between both parties.
+My first meeting with the couple is complimentary to determine if the relationship is harmonious before signing an agreement to confirm the arrangement between both parties.

 Ceremony Structure.